stainless-api/stl-api/docs/docs/cli.md

 The CLI generates files in the `@stl-api/cli` folder within `node_modules`.
-Generation should be rerun every time an input type to `stl.types`, `stl.magic`, or any type those types depend on, change.
+Generation should be rerun every time an input type to `stl.types`, `stl.codegenSchema`, or any type those types depend on, change.
 The watch flag automates this process.

 ## Flags